 Once the 1st color paint is completely dry, add more tape to finish the color blocking in a 2nd color.
 I needed even more paint with the white color.
 I probably did about 3-4 coats.

 This part is totally optional, but I think the marble contact paper adds a fun little touch to these easy DIY hexagon cork boards!
 I had the marble contact paper leftover from making this marble contact paper clock.

 Trace the hexagon on the back of the contact paper with a Sharpie and then cut with your clear ruler and rotary tool.
 The contact paper will just peel and stick right on to the cork.

 Note: Unlike the painted cork, the contact paper WILL show holes when you use a tack.

-Aren’t these easy DIY hexagon cork memo boards adorable?
-All you have to do is cut up some cork and paint it pretty to get this unique office wall decor idea.
+Aren’t these white and gold hexagon cork boards adorable?
+All you have to do is cut up some cork and paint it pretty to get this unique home office wall decor idea.